homas01123/SABER_fast/README.md

 (the low level functions) are written in file names starting with (`fct_*`), more generic function are written under (`utils_*`) files.
 The `fct_*` files usually stores procedures for the low-level computations, that refer to `C` written functions (or its compiled objects) inside the `src`.

-The central piece of code that stitches together the forward models with the objective function is `objective_factory` high level function.
+The central piece of code that stitches together the forward models with the objective function (Likelihood in MCMC) is `objective_factory` high level function.
-It allows to easily combine any forward model with any objective functions, even those that a user might add.
+It allows to easily combine any forward model with any objective/likelihood functions, even those that a user might add.

-For users to add their own forward models and objectives function, we adopted the use of registries.
+For users to add their own forward models and objectives function, we adopted the use of registries (see `registry.R`).
 A registry is an environment in which specific function are stored and can be retrieved by name in the higher level function arguments.
 The three registry currently in use are `.input_preparer_registry`, `.forward_model_registry`, `.objective_function_registry`.